-The year following my degree (LLB Hons Law) I was lucky enough to get a place at the College of Law at York to do my LPC.
+The year following my degree (LLB Hons Law) I was lucky enough to get a place at the College of Law at the University of York to do my LPC.
 I had by then secured a training contract (articles in those days!) which I went into straight away.
 I qualified in 1996.

 When I first set out I wanted to learn about criminal law.
 That has changed to the extent that I have never practiced criminal law.
 Once I qualified, I started working on clinical negligence, and it fascinated me.